pekeso/Universal/invoices/tools/doc/setupenv.md

 ## Visual Studio Code

+### Install extensions for cmake

+Install the following extensions:

+- twxs.cmake: CMake language support for Visual Studio Code (twsx)
+  This is used for syntax highligh.
+- ms-vscode.cmake-tools: CMake Tools (microsoft)
+  This is used for enabling the cmake pane, where you can build the targets

+### Set paths to qt tools and banana plus

 Create the file .vscode/settings.json and set the requested cmake options.
 You can take the following example and modify the paths.

 ```json
 {